notankith/SecureSheetAccess/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact
 For issues, suggestions, or questions, open an issue on this repository or contact the maintainer via GitHub.
-Maintained,Built & Deployed By Ankith - ankithx7@gmail.com

 Built for secure, shared spreadsheet management.
-Protect your data with SecureSheetAccess!
+Protect your data with SheetGuard!